-100 Basic Japanese Verbs All Learners Should Know
+100 Basic Japanese Verbs For Beginners

 Before we get to the point, we want to make sure that you already have a strong foundation for Japanese verbs.
 This will be a simple and comprehensive cheat sheet, where we won’t be diving into verb modifications and grammar rules.
 For that, check out our Japanese verb guide.

-Let’s break down the basic sentence structure in the English language: subject, followed by a verb and an object.
+Let’s break down the basic sentence structure in the English language: subject, followed by a verb, and an object.
 For example, “I (subject) buy (verb) a book (object).”
 In all scenarios, a verb must precede the object to make the phrase grammatically accepted.

 In Japanese, the main components are the same, but the order is different — the object goes before the verb.